simonesilvestroni/m2m-website/_posts/2023-03-13-releasing-an-album-as-an-independent-artist-pt1.md

   - 'music release'
   - 'personal'
   - 'social media'
-description: 'Three and a half years later, an analysis on how releasing my debut concept album had informed my journey as a person more than as an indie artist.'
+summary: 'Three and a half years later, an analysis on how releasing my debut concept album had informed my journey as a person more than as an indie artist.'
 syndication: true
 syndicate:
   - name: Mastodon